A common misconception is that a person’s performance is dependent on how they feel on ‘the day’, and that they may not perform as they usually would.

 Assessors use what is known as the ORCE model.
 This stands for Observe, Record, Classify, Evaluate.
 They will take in what is being presented to them by reading the written exercise or watching the role-play.
 In the role-play they will be recording the key parts of the exchange, not what the role-player is saying, but the main points of your contributions.
 They will record both what you say, and how you said it.
 For the written they may make notes.
 After the exercise has been completed they will read through their notes and try to identify which bits of evidence you provided fit with which PQA.
 For instance, if you suggested to the role-player that you need to work together to resolve the issue, this would be evidence of ‘Working with Others’.
 The assessors will evaluate how closely the evidence you presented fits with their score sheets.
 The assessors will have definitions for each score to help guide them as to which score your evidence should be allocated.
 Each exercise has been designed to elicit evidence of specific PQAs – it’s not a question of all PQAs being looked at by each exercise!

-For the National Toolkit, a scale of 1 to 4 is used, with 4 being ‘strong performance’, and 1 being ‘significant development need’.
-The system used by much of Scotland is 1-3, with 3 being an area of strength, 2 ‘acceptable performance’ and 1 being ‘area for development’.
+For many assessments, a scale of 1 to 4 is used, with 4 being ‘strong performance’, and 1 being ‘significant development need’.
+In areas such as Scotland and Wales a 1-3 can be used with 3 being an area of strength, 2 ‘acceptable performance’ and 1 being ‘area for development’.
 Each exercise looks at several PQAs, and each PQA is further broken down into ‘constructs’ or specific behavioural examples.
 The point is, there are bound to be lower marks in some areas of your performance, but this will not necessarily matter to your overall performances there are so many areas which are rated.
 The strongest candidates even have development needs in some areas.